About Us / Contact Information

 - Hans Blondeel Timmerman, PB2T, Director

 Hans was born 19 April 1956 in Bergen op Zoom, the Netherlands.
 Although the bug infected him when he was 13 years old, it was not until 1980 when he was licensed as PE1EBF.
 In 1985 he passed the Morse code test and his callsign changed to PA3EBT.
 Later the callsign changed to PA7BT and PB2T.
 Hans is a US Extra Class license holder since 2009 (NB2T).
 He has served in his national amateur radio society VERON as PACC Contest Manager, HF Manager, Board Member and Vice President.
 In 2002 he was elected on the IARU Region 1 Executive Committee.
-Between 2008 and 2014 Hans served as President of IARU Region 1.
+Between 2008 and 2014 Hans served as President of IARU Region 1 and from 2017 as Secretary.
 He is the former President (now Board Member) of the European DX Foundation.
 Since 2012 he enjoys retirement from the Netherlands Army Signal Corps together with his wife Margreet K2XYL.
 As an active DX-er and contester Hans has operated from 80+ DXCC entities.

 - Martti Laine, OH2BH, Director